15 September 2020 IFA Roundtable

 Patrick Massicotte, MAP-Technical Cases Section, Competent Authority Services Division

 The questions were orally presented by Claire Kennedy (Bennett Jones) and Lynn Moen (Enbridge Inc.).
-It is understood that the prepared written responses will be available by the end of this week.
+The headings are our own.
+The final written responses of the Directorate are also linked below each question.

 Q.1 - S. 85 elections where different tax reporting currencies

 Where a taxpayer transfers property to another corporation on a tax-deferred basis pursuant to section 85, form T2057 must be jointly filed by the transferor and the transferee.

 The transfer will have implications for both parties’ Canadian tax results (CTR), as that term is defined in subsection 261(1), though the impact on the transferee’s CTR will be prospective only.

 Where the two parties have different tax reporting currencies, within the meaning of subsection 261(1), can the CRA confirm that the amounts to be reported on form T2057 should be denominated in the transferor’s elected functional currency?